Dear Speaker,

 Is the Solution to Listen More Than You Speak?

-“We have two ears and one mouth so we can listen twice as much as we speak.” – Epictetus
+“We have two ears and one mouth, so we can listen twice as much as we speak.” – Epictetus

-Listening helps you know what to say.
+Listening helps you know what to say and what to create.

 The example of product creation keeps coming to mind.
-Which approach do you think works the best: guessing what your target market wants and creating it for them without any input from them OR actually talking to your target market and then creating products and services based on what they’ve told you they need, want, and would buy?
+Which approach do you think works the best: guessing what your target market wants and creating it for them without any input from them OR talking to your target market and then creating products and services based on what they’ve told you they need, want, and would buy?

-With the first approach, you’re wearing a blindfold in a dark room while facing the opposite way of where you want to go.
+With the first approach, you’re wearing a blindfold in a dark room while facing the opposite way of where you need to go.
 And with the second approach, the light is on, the blindfold is off, and you’re facing your desired direction.
 Your goal is within reach.

 While it’s true that each person might as well have the words “Make me feel important” on their foreheads, what do you think is the most effective way to make them feel important?